 Particle Generation

 In this project, oxidized α-pinene particles were generated in a 1 m3 polytetrafluoroethylene (PTFE) smog chamber (Fig. 1).
 Particles were formed in either “dry“ (<5% RH) or “wet“ (67% RH) conditions.
 To generate the “dry“ conditions, the chamber was flushed with clean, dry air for several hours.
+Compressed air was cleaned using a TSI 3074B filtered air supply.
 To generate the “wet“ conditions, clean air was bubbled through water at 2 liters per minute (LPM), filtered, and sent to the smog chamber.
 The chamber was flushed with this humid air stream until a maximum relative humidity was reached.
 Relative humidity was measured using a Vaisala HM337 Humidity and Temperature Transmitter.
+Neither the water content of the particles, nor the surface tensions of the particles generated under dry and wet conditions are likely to be be directly porpotional to the relative humidities (Jonsson et al 2007).

-During experiments, the dry air stream was sent into the smog chamber at 2 LPM.
+During experiments, the dry, cleaned, air stream was sent into the smog chamber at 2 LPM.
 This air stream could be diverted either through a sample port or through an ozone generator (Poseidon Ozone Generator by Ozotech) in series with a HEPA filter before entering the chamber.
 An outlet port from the chamber could be connected either to a scanning mobility particle sizer (a 3080 TSI Differential Mobility Analyzer in series with the 3775 TSI Condensation Particle Counter) or a cascade impactor (I-1L Cascade impactor by PIXE).
 Experiments were only conducted when the initial particle concentration in the smog chamber was below 100 particles/cm3, as measured by the scanning mobility particle sizer (SMPS).

 At the start of each experiment, ozone was added to the smog chamber.
 If particle counts in the smog chamber remained low after about five minutes, indicating a chamber free of oxidizible volatile organic compounds, 5 μL of liquid α-pinene (97% pure, Acros Organics) was then injected into a sample port, where it was vaporized and carried into the smog chamber.
 Ozone and α-pinene were added in a roughly 1:1 molar ratio; the high starting concentrations were necessary so that an adequate particle volume would form for collection later.
 The resulting oxidized α-pinene particles were allowed to age in the chamber for 90 minutes.
+The ozone-alpha-pinene system was sellected because it is one of the more, if not the most, characterized SOA systems.
+Speciation and chemical characterization results from similar systems have been reported by various researchers (e.g. Yu et al (1999), Jang and Kamens (1999), Tu et al 2016 and Praplan et al (2015))

 During the aging process, particle size distribution data was collected with the SMPS.
 The SMPS sample flowrate was 0.3 LPM and the sheath flowrate used on the Differential Mobility Analyzer (DMA) was 3 LPM.
 These settings allowed for collection of particle size distribution data over the range of 15 to 660 nm.
 The low sampling flowrate ensured that the smog chamber operated under positive pressure.
 The size of the oxidized α-pinene particles followed a log-normal distribution whose center shifted to larger sizes over time.
 In the period where particles aged, the modal diameter increased from around 120 to 200 nm.
 The most significant changes in particle size distribution occurred in the first hour after the α-pinene was introduced to the smog chamber.
-Particles were left to age for 90 minutes in order to minimize changes in particle size distribution during collection.
+The 90 minutes aging period ensured minimal changes in particle size distribution during collection.
+A schematic of the experimental set-up is shown in Figure 1.

 Particle Collection